dafacto/startwithbitcoin/_resources/04_bitcoin_loans.md

 ---
-permalink: earning-interest-with-bitcoin.html
+permalink: bitcoin-loans.html
-title: Earning interest with Bitcoin
+title: Get a loan with Bitcoin
-short_title: Earning interest with Bitcoin
+short_title: Get a loan with Bitcoin
-intro: A list of businesses who pay interest on deposited bitcoin, just like a traditional savings account.
+intro: A list of businesses who allow you to get US dollar loans, using bitcoin as collateral.
 ---

-In recent years, a number of businesses have emerged that offer something similar to a traditional savings account.
-You deposit bitcoin, and they pay you interest in bitcoin!
-When deciding whether to use these services, keep in mind that they, in turn, lend out your bitcoin to earn interest required to pay you!
-So there's risk involved.
+In recent years, a number of businesses have emerged that allow you to deposit bitcoin as collateral, and receive a US dollar loan.

+To understand how these work, here's an example:

+> Say you want a loan of $10,000.
+These organizations would require you to deposit, say, $20,000 worth of bitcoin as collateral.
+If the price of bitcoin drops during your loan term, to say, $15,000, you would be asked to deposit more bitcoin to bring the "Loan-to-Value" ratio back to 50%.
+And if you were unable to do that, they would sell your bitcoin in order to repay your debt obligation.

 - [Crypto.com](https://crypto.com) (Global) — Crypto.com, an app for iOS and Android, allows you to buy and sell bitcoin, using bank transfer and credit card.
 They also have an interest earning savings account, a debit card allowing you to spend your bitcoin anywhere Visa is accepted, and allow you to use your bitcoin as collateral for a loan!
 If you use my referral code <code>gpd9q473d2</code> you'll receive $50 on your first transaction.